 Protect your profit margin with project management tools that allow you to identify issues in real time — before delivering a project at a loss.
+Learn how to track margin on a project your team is working on.

-Understanding profit margin is critical to managing any project, especially when you have offered to deliver it for a fixed fee.
+Understanding profit margin is critical to managing any project.
+Especially when you have offered to deliver it for a fixed fee.
 Unless you’re a charity, you need to know how to track and measure time allocation and out-of-pocket expenses.

-Anyone who has ever had to quote a flat fee for a project knows that capturing those metrics in a timely manner is a challenge.
+Anyone who has had to quote a flat fee for a project knows that capturing those metrics in a timely manner is a challenge.

 What is Gross Profit Margin?